mixxxdj/manual/source/chapters/user_interface.rst

    The transport controls of the deck

+.. versionadded:: 1.12
+   Right-click on the Reverse button activates Reverse Roll (Censor)

 **Fast-Rewind button**
   As long as the button is pressed, the track will play in reverse with increased speed.
 Right-clicking on the button will seek the play position to